The University of Texas at Austin Medical District Master Plan

 The University of Texas at Austin Medical District Master Plan articulates the vision for a new medical district on the southern edge of the University of Texas in downtown Austin.
 The medical district will be a compact, dynamic, urban setting that nurtures innovation, collaboration, and community.
-It will be developed as a partnership between UT Austin, Seton Healthcare (Seton), and Central Texas Healthcare (Central Health), and will contain the university’s planned new medical school and medical research building, as well as a new teaching hospital and medical office building (MOB).
+It will be developed as a partnership between UT Austin, Seton Healthcare (Seton), and Central Texas Healthcare (Central Health), and will contain the university’s planned Dell Medical School which will include a medical research building, a new teaching hospital and medical office building (MOB).

 The new district will provide a high-quality and welcoming environment for physicians, faculty, students, researchers, patients, and visitors.
 It will emulate the best qualities of the main campus with its shady tree-lined spaces and streets and human-scaled urban campus feel.
 The urban design structure will extend and restore the Austin city grid in order to preserve the connected and pedestrian-oriented nature of the district, and ensure that the area is seamlessly integrated with adjacent areas.
 A clear and simple grid of pedestrian pathways will be maintained through the district, and building heights and step backs will create comfortable, appropriately scaled urban streets, courtyards, and plazas.